David Kertzner and Jeffer Daykin

 In one critical sense, the attempt to form a distinct corporate culture has advantages for global companies.
 It requires all employees, regardless of their culture of origin, to adopt new, presumably better ways of working and interacting.
 While this process will likely identify gaps in understanding of ‘own’ and ‘company’ culture, some simple language and communication training activities can bridge these gaps, resulting in improved workflow and relationships among international teams and among native and non-native English speakers.
 Here are three ideas:

-Host a ‘Cultural Think Tank’ in which intercultural teams can brainstorm possible steps to address challenges in realizing the company culture overall. to our version of this activity which we have used with repeated success with international teams.
+Host a ‘Cultural Think Tank’ in which intercultural teams can brainstorm possible steps to address challenges in realizing the company culture overall.
+Here's a link to our version of this activity which we have used with repeated success among multicultural teams.